New Jersey Noise-Induced Hearing Loss Attorneys

 If you ignored or did not use the protective devices your employer provided to you, be warned – you would not be entitled to workers’ comp benefits for your hearing loss.

 Nobody should feel unsafe while at work.
 Nobody should be in unnecessary danger while at work.
 Yet on-the-job injuries still occur on a daily basis.
-If you suffered noise-induced hearing loss while at work, our New Jersey workplace accident lawyers at Lependorf & Silverstein, P.C. will work with you to gather the evidence to prove a workplace injury to the workers’ comp board and attain the compensation you deserve.
+If you suffered noise-induced hearing loss while at work, our New Jersey workplace accident lawyers at Lependorf & Silverstein, P.C. will work with you to gather the evidence to prove a workplace injury and work to attain the compensation you deserve.
 Call us at (609) 240-0040 for a free consultation.

 Additional Information